gdsc-jssstu/Park-It-Android-App/README.md

 ---

 ## Intended final project:
-A smart Parking management system wherein security (admin) can update the status of parking slots and display it users.
+A smart Parking management system wherein security (admin) can update the status of parking slots and display it to users.
 Make multiple area’s parking status visible to users.